unicode-org/message-format-wg/spec/formatting.md

 Depending on the presence or absence of a _variable_ or _literal_ operand and a _function_, _private-use annotation_, or _reserved annotation_,
-the resolved value of the _expression_ is determined as follows:
+the _resolved value_ of an _expression_ is determined as follows:

 If the _expression_ contains a _reserved annotation_,
-an _Unsupported Expression_ error is emitted and a _fallback value_ is used as the resolved value of the _expression_.
+an _Unsupported Expression_ error is emitted and a _fallback value_ is used as the _resolved value_ of the _expression_.

 Else, if the _expression_ contains a _private-use annotation_,
-its resolved value is defined according to the implementation's specification.
+its _resolved value_ is defined according to the implementation's specification.

-Else, if the _expression_ contains an _annotation_, its resolved value is defined by _function resolution_.
+Else, if the _expression_ contains an _annotation_, its _resolved value_ is defined by _function resolution_.

-Else, if the _expression_ consists of a _variable_, its resolved value is defined by _variable resolution_.
+Else, if the _expression_ consists of a _variable_, its _resolved value_ is defined by _variable resolution_.
 An implementation MAY perform additional processing when resolving the value of an _expression_ that consists only of a _variable_.